 What Could Happen to a Landlord After a Complaint Is Made in Florida?

-After a tenant files a complaint about unsafe living conditions in Florida, an officer may inspect the property.
-The landlord must fix noted code violations, within a maximum of 30 days.
-Otherwise, the landlord could be fined and the local government might file to condemn the property.
+An officer may inspect the property after a tenant files a complaint about unsafe living conditions in Florida.
+The landlord must fix noted code violations within a maximum of 30 days.
+Otherwise, the landlord could be fined, and the local government might file a lawsuit to condemn the property.

 Sources